On ergodic property of the solution to a L\'evy-driven SDE: Problem Statement

 In this paper we investigate ergodicity in total variation of the process $X_t$ related to \eqref{L01} and describe the speed of convergence to the invariant measure.
-The usual path for such investigation is the following: if the transition probability kernel satisfies certain irreducibility assumption (e.g. the local Dobrushin condition) and if the extended generator of $(P_t)_{t\geq 0}$ satisfies the Lyapunov-type condition with some Lyapunov function, then one can reduce the continuous time setting to the discrete one (cf., e.g., \cite[Th.2.8.9, Th.3.2.3]{Ku18}) and apply ergodic theorems to the skeleton chain $X^h := \{ X_{nh}, \, n\in \mathbb{Z}_+\}$.
-Under some irreducibility assumption, ergodicity of the skeleton chain implies the ergodicity of the initial Markov process with the same convergence rates.
+The usual path for such investigation is the following: if the transition probability kernel satisfies certain irreducibility assumption (e.g. the local Dobrushin condition) and if the extended generator $(\LL, C^2(\rd))$ satisfies the Lyapunov-type condition with some Lyapunov function, then one can reduce the continuous time setting to the discrete one (cf., e.g., \cite{Ku18}) and apply ergodic theorems to the skeleton chain $X^h := \{ X_{nh}, \, n\in \mathbb{Z}_+\}$.
+Under irreducibility assumption, ergodicity of the skeleton chain implies the ergodicity of the initial Markov process with the same convergence rates.

+The existence of an invariant measure and the speed of convergence to it are important, particularly in simulating stochastic processes.
+A prime example is their role in investigating the existence of a stationary state in a stochastic system and in simulating functionals related to the stationary distribution.
+Information about the speed of convergence to the stationary distribution allows us to evaluate how accurately the stationary solution is approximated by simulating the original stochastic differential equation.

-This paper is in a sense a continuation of the investigation started in \cite{KM24}, where the one-dimensional case was studied and the L\'evy-type kernel was assumed to be bounded.
-In the multi-dimensional case the situation is much more complicated due to the geometry of the support of $\nu(x,\cdot)$.
-It is a kind of a ``general knowledge'' that in a pure diffusion setting (e.g. when $L$ has representation \eqref{L01} with $\ell =0$, $\nu(x,du) =0$) one can get the Lyapunov condition for $L$ due to the fast growth of the off-diagonal coefficients, see Example~\ref{Ex1} below.
-Motivated by this example, we try to answer the question, which assumptions on the support of the L\'evy-type kernel provide the Lyapunov-type condition, and derive the ergodic rates.
-If not stated otherwise, we assume that the ``diffusion'' part is ``negligible'' comparing to the impact of the drift.
+This paper is in a sense a continuation of the investigation started in \cite{KM24}, where the one-dimensional case was studied in the context of L\'evy-type processes and the L\'evy-type kernel was assumed to be bounded in $x$.
+In the multi-dimensional case the situation is much more complicated due to the geometry of the support of the L\'evy measure $\nu(\cdot)$.

+Loosely speaking, ergodicity of the solution to \eqref{SDE} can be induced by the drift as well as by the noise.
+It is a kind of a ``general knowledge'' that in a pure diffusion setting one can get the Lyapunov condition for $L$ due to the fast growth of the off-diagonal coefficients; in this case we have the noise-induced ergodicity.
+Such examples can be deduced from \cite{Kh12}, which is a classical reference on ergodic Markov processes.
+Motivated by such examples, we try to answer the question, which assumptions on the support of the L\'evy-type kernel provide the Lyapunov-type condition for the L\'evy-type operators given by \eqref{L01}.
+We are interested in the ``noise-induced'' ergodicity as well as in its interplay with the ``drift-induced'' one.
+With some efforts, this result can be reformulated for the situation, when we have the varying intensity of the process rather than varying jump size.